-The sample separates as each component interacts with the stationary phase.
-There is no attraction to the mobile phase because it is an inert gas; its purpose is to move the sample through the column.
-The components with a low affinity for the stationary phase elute from the column first - they are not retained on the column for long.
-The components with a high affinity for the stationary phase are retained on the column for a longer period of time.
+The sample separates as each component FIGURE 3 The two types of columns used in interacts with the stationary phase.
+There is no attraction to the mobile phase because it in an inert gas; its purpose is to move the sample inside through the column.
+The components with a low affinity to the stationary phase elute from the column first - they are not retained on the column for long.
+The components with a high affinity to the stationary phase are retained on the column for a longer period of time.